-Consider gathering seasonal population data to assist in determining the actual housing needs of the community.

-- Meet the needs of Dawson's diverse population by encouraging the development of a range of housing types. - Consider maintaining a dwelling unit inventory, categorized by building form (i.e., single detached, secondary suites, apartment, etc.) to inform future decision making. - Improve the quality of the existing housing stock by encouraging renovation and retrofit projects in existing homes. - Introduce new residential units into the historic townsite by encouraging the retrofit, renovation, and repurposing of underutilized commercial buildings. - Develop and apply strategies, such as incentivizing and disincentivizing, to promote owners of vacant land and underutilized parcels, particularly in the historic townsite, to either develop or sell their land.
-(Amended by Bylaw 2021-14 passed on July 6, 2022) - Consider maintaining a map that identifies vacant lots and corresponding property owners to inform incentive programs. - Encourage vacant lot development by continuing to investigate different incentive program options. - Increase the total housing stock by encouraging the development of new rental housing options. - Investigate the suitability of the Slinky Mine and Dredge Pond areas for new residential development.
+- Consider gathering seasonal population data to assist in determining the actual housing needs of the community. - Meet the needs of Dawson's diverse population by encouraging the development of a range of housing types. - Consider maintaining a dwelling unit inventory, categorized by building form (i.e., single detached, secondary suites, apartment, etc.) to inform future decision making. - Improve the quality of the existing housing stock by encouraging renovation and retrofit projects in existing homes. - Introduce new residential units into the historic townsite by encouraging the retrofit, renovation, and repurposing of underutilized commercial buildings. - Encourage owners of vacant land and underutilized parcels, particularly in the historic townsite, to either develop or sell their land to facilitate the strengthening of the historic townsite. - Consider maintaining a map that identifies vacant lots and corresponding property owners to inform incentive programs. - Encourage vacant lot development by continuing to investigate different incentive program options. - Increase the total housing stock by encouraging the development of new rental housing options. - Investigate the suitability of the Slinky Mine and Dredge Pond areas for new residential development.